 The Core vs Bug fix update also applies to themes.
-Since you’re here on our site, you’re likely using the Genesis framework so the StudioPress team are the ones that would issue an update.
-Follow my same guidelines under WordPress for the updates for the Genesis Framework.
+Since you’re here on our site, you’re likely using the Kadence framework, so the Kadence team are the ones that would issue an update.
+You’ll follow the same guidelines under WordPress Updates for the Kadence Framework.

-For plugins, I recommend updating these after 24 hours of release unless it’s a super simple plugin like your social media icons and in that case feel free to update immediately.
+For plugins, I recommend updating these after 24 hours of release if it’s a simple plugin.
 If it’s a really big plugin like WooCommerce or a really important plugin for your site, you might wait 48 hours just to be sure there aren’t any issues being reported.